Janeyin600/WaterBot/README.md

 The "-i" flag indicates the Waterbot input file, which stores the user defined options.
 A sample file waterbot.in is provided here.

-The "-p" flag indicates a parameter file, which should contains the radius and epsilon parameters of your water models.
+The "-p" flag indicates a parameter file, which should contain the radius and epsilon parameters of your water models.
 A sample file water_param.dat is provided.

 The "-o" flag indidates the name of the output file, which reports the values of five properties mentioned above, as well as a water score.